pixunen/mcp-pixula/README.md

 - "Get project statistics and show me the largest files"
 - "Run the tests and lint the code"
 - "Find all configuration files and backup the main app settings"

+## 🚨 Security Considerations

+- **MCP server** runs on your host with full file system access
+- For production use, always enable authentication in Open WebUI
+- Consider using a reverse proxy with proper authentication for remote access
+- The hybrid approach prioritizes functionality over isolation

 ## 🤝 Contributing